Towards Practical Emotion Recognition: An Unsupervised Source-Free Approach for EEG Domain Adaptation: Proposed Method

 The framework of the proposed method is presented in Fig. \ref{fig2}.
 Suppose the source domain consists of $N_s$ labeled samples $X_s$= $\{{x_s^i}\}_{i=1}^{N_s}$ and their corresponding labels $Y_s$= $\{{y_s^i}\}_{i=1}^{N_s}$, while the target domain contains $N_t$ unlabeled samples $X_t$= $\{{x_t^i}\}_{i=1}^{N_t}$.
 The marginal distributions of the source and target domains are $P_s(X_s)$ and $P_t(X_t)$, respectively, where $P_s(X_s)$ $\neq$ $P_t(X_t)$.
 This work focuses on solving the source-free domain adaptation challenge, where source data is inaccessible during the adaptation process to maintain data privacy.
 The aim is to learn a function $f$ that reduces the discrepancy between the marginal distributions $P_s(X_s)$ and $P_t(X_t)$, ensuring accurate predictions for the target samples.

 The network architecture follows the structure of our previous model \cite{imtiaz2025enhanced}, which applied cross-dataset EEG emotion recognition in a UDA setting.
 It consists of a feature extractor ($F$) with two fully connected layers, followed by two parallel classifiers ($C_1$ and $C_2$).
 Each fully connected layer is followed by batch normalization to standardize features.
 Previous research \cite{jimenez2023learning,li2019domain} has shown that simple feed-forward networks with fully connected layers perform well for EEG emotion recognition.
-Given that more complex networks do not improve performance over simpler ones \cite{imtiaz2025enhanced}, we choose the simpler architecture to reduce complexity and mitigate overfitting issues.
+Given that more complex networks do not improve performance over simpler ones \cite{imtiaz2025enhanced}, we choose the simpler architecture to reduce complexity and mitigate overfitting issues commonly associated with complex models, especially considering the relatively small datasets used in this study.
 As in our previous models \cite{imtiaz2025enhanced,imtiaz2024cross}, we employ two parallel classifiers after the feature extractor.
 This dual-classifier setup helps handle situations where a single classifier may fail, even if the feature extractor produces distinct features.
 Moreover, we utilize the discrepancy between the classifiers to identify confident samples in the target domain during adaptation and assess the need for augmentation in our PC-TTA method.
 Each classifier has three fully connected layers, and the predicted emotion category is obtained by averaging the outputs of both classifiers.